A new Clinical Dataset in OHDSI OMOP Common Data Model launched

 Research IT launches phase I of a powerful new clinical data platform

 Oct 13, 2019: Research IT is building a new generation cloud scale clinical data platform.
 The phase I of the new platform is launched and contains STARR-OMOP dataset, the Electronic Health Records (EHR) data from Epic Clarity in Observational Health Data Sciences and Informatics (OHDSI) Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
-This is Stanford's first fully de-identified EHR data that is made available to researchers in a secure computational environment prior to IRB approval.
+This is Stanford's first fully de-identified EHR data (High Risk dataset) that is made available to researchers in a secure computational environment prior to IRB approval (non Human Subject Research).

 The underlying technology for the STARR-OMOP-deid dataset is Google Cloud Platform (GCP) BigQuery (BQ).
 BQ is a highly performant analytical data warehousing technology.
 BQ supports ANSI-compliant SQL and a powerful Application Programming Interface (API).
 At launch, access to the STARR-OMOP-deid data is via BigQuery APIs.
 A future release will support the OHDSI cohort tool, ATLAS.